economycomfort/docker/README.md

 ## Description

 Provides a single `docker-compose.yaml` file which defines granular docker services, networks, and volumes.
-This file makes use of (Compose profiles) [https://docs.docker.com/compose/profiles/], each profile representing a docker host which runs a set of services.
+This file makes use of [Compose profiles](https://docs.docker.com/compose/profiles/), each profile representing a docker host which runs a set of services.

 Most defined services have a single profile representing the host they are intended to run on.
 However, some services may contain no profile definition,